moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 trajectory for a ``moveit_msgs::msg::MotionSequenceRequest``.
 The trajectory is returned and not executed.

-The service client needs to be initialize:
+The service client needs to be initialized:

 ::